-A very small number of children will be referred for assessment for an Educational, Health and Care Plan (EHCP).
+A very small number of children, national statistics suggest 1 %, will be referred for assessment for an Educational, Health and Care Plan (EHCP).
 These have replaced statements.
 Most of these children are likely to be referred to either a specialist school or a specialist support team at some point during their education.
-Children with EHCPs have a record of support and a termly meeting to discuss progress in the same ways as children on SENS.
+Children with EHCPs have an individual record of support and a termly meeting to discuss progress in the same ways as children on SEND Support

-More information on SENS and EHCPs can be found at the Schools' Offer which answers over 300 questions put by parents.
+More information on SEND Support and EHCPs can be found at the Schools' Offer which answers over 300 questions put by parents.

-Profile of SEN 2019-20
+Profile of SEN 2020-21

-This year was an exceptional year due to the COVID 19 lockdown.
-Due to this lock down we do not have full attainment data for our children.
-During the academic year 2019-2020 we had 94 children on our Special Educational Needs (SEN) register which was around 23% of our school population.
-Nationally, around 18% children are currently identified with SEN. This year our school population includes 11.1% who are Decile 2 of the Income Deprivation Affecting Children Index.
-The percentage in that Decile for the Local Authority as a whole is 9.2%.
-We have a significantly larger number of children for whom poverty is a real life issue than many other schools in the area.
-In our school, 8 children have Education, Health and Care Plans (EHCPs) and drafts are being produced at County level for a further 2 children.
-We have 9 children with a diagnosis of Autistic Spectrum Disorder who were supported by the County Inclusive support team.
-The support given ranges from fortnightly consultations for a child with an EHCP to targeted support around areas such transition.
-Each child's support is arranged in consultation with the SENCO.
-The types of special need our children have, listed under the broad categories of SEN as defined in the 2014 Code of Practice, include:
+This last year was an exceptional year due to the COVID 19 lockdown.
+Due to this lock down we do not have full attainment data for our children and so it is not possible or appropriate to make direct comparisons with previous year groups.
+During the academic year 2020-21 we had 114 children on our Special Educational Needs (SEND) register which was approximately 27% of our school population.
+Nationally, around 15% of primary school students are currently identified with SEND.
+This year our school population has 24% on SEND support and 3.8% with an Education Health Care Plan, EHCP.
+Of the 16 students we currently support with an EHCP, 3 have gained a place in a specialist provision for 2021-22 and 3 are waiting to be allocated specialist provision for 2021-22.
+We have 2 EHCP referrals in process with the Local Authority and anticipate having another 7 referrals processed and accepted before the end of 2021.
+The National expectation is for only 1.8% of a primary school population to have an EHCP.
+In Suffolk that rises to 2% of primary school students but we are still well above average numbers of SEND population.
+The support given to our SEND children ranges from fortnightly consultations for a child with an EHCP to targeted support around areas such as transition.
+Each child's support is arranged in consultation with the SENDCO.
+The types of special need and disability our children have, is listed under the broad categories of SEND as defined in the 2014 Code of Practice, include:

-- Communication and interaction: autism, speech and language difficulties - Cognition and learning: dyslexia, global delay and moderate learning difficulties - Social, emotional and mental health: challenging behaviour linked to social and emotional difficulties, attachment difficulties - Physical & Sensory: visual processing difficulties; auditory processing difficulties
+- Communication and interaction: autism, speech and language difficulties - Cognition and learning: dyslexia, global delay and moderate learning difficulties - Social, emotional and mental health: challenging behaviour linked to social and emotional difficulties, attachment difficulties - Physical & Sensory: mobility difficulties, visual processing difficulties; auditory processing difficulties